koffiehuis/D3project/README.md

 ### Similar:
 * The worldmaps with slider will be similar to [this](https://data.worldbank.org/indicator/SP.POP.TOTL?view=map) worldmap.
-* A scatterplot for the average population per sqr miles and suicide rates would resemble [this](https://charts.animateddata.co.uk/whatmakesushappy/) plot.
+* Linking a piechart to a map, and showing values in a transparent manner.
+Like [this](https://demos.datalabsagency.com/d3/acc-map/).

 ### Hardest parts:
 * Making the different charts co-interactive.
-So clicking a country on the worldmap will determine which data is being shown in the linecharts and scatter/correlation plot.
+So clicking a country on the worldmap will determine which data is being shown in the linecharts and piechart.
-* Providing a "all countries" option, where the two linecharts and the scatter/correlation plot show all the data combined.
+* Trimming down this huge dataset.
+* Making well-informed decisions when grouping the data in energy categories and regions.
+* Preprocessing the data in such a way that my page will load fast.